jellehermsen/blog/posts/2019-08-07-moved_to_sdf.md

 place.
 There's some old weblogs floating about, and some archives I have backed up, and I want to bring that all here.
 After all that I might write about the stuff I'm doing these days and whatever sparks my interests.

-Ps: SSL is not yet working.
-I hope that it will soon, but I'm dependent on the generosity of the MetaArray's admins to fix my virtual host.